All Episodes

 You'd have to say that that's a positive sign.

-These are these are legitimate churches.
+These are legitimate churches.

-Keep a sharp eyes, cities are going to say, Bill Clinton did this to us.
+Cities are going to say, Bill Clinton did this to us.

-We will be watching this because there's there's a lot in this story that liberals aren't going to like, and that the rut of it is all these churches going up.
+We will be watching this because there's a lot in this story that liberals aren't going to like, and that the rut of it is all these churches going up.

-The headline is Dog Tunnels Through Snow to Save Owners.
+The headline is, Dog Tunnels Through Snow to Save Owners.

 This is one of those stories, rare example, but it happens, of dogs being smarter than people.

-A seven-year-old German Shepherd, Timberwolf mixed dog named Shana, is quite a canine hero in Alden, New York, as the story spreads of her efforts to save her owners during the surprise October snowstorm.
+A seven-year-old German shepherd, Timberwolf mixed dog named Shana, is quite a canine hero in Alden, New York, as the story spreads of her efforts to save her owners during the surprise October snowstorm.

-They're both 81 years old.
+Eve and Norman Fertig, they're both 81 years old.

 They were out treating injured birds in the wildlife sanctuary on their property on the night of October 12th.